marufrahmangit/SOAR-Implementation/implementation-steps.md

-<h1 text-align="center">Steps to Implement Splunk SOAR in a Cloud Environment for a Web Application</h1>
+<center>Steps to Implement Splunk SOAR in a Cloud Environment for a Web Application</center>

 ## 1. Set Up Splunk SOAR